hjelev/rpi-mqtt-monitor/README.md

 # Rapsberry Pi MQTT monitor
-Python script to check the cpu load, cpu temperature, free space, voltage and system clock speed on a Raspberry Pi computer and publish the data to a MQTT server.
+Python script to check the cpu load, cpu temperature, free space, used memory, swap usage, voltage and system clock speed on a Raspberry Pi computer and publish the data to a MQTT server.

 I wrote this so I can monitor my raspberries at home with [home assistant](https://www.home-assistant.io/).
 The script was written and tested on Python 2 but it should work fine on Python 3.
-The script if very light, it takes 4 seconds as there are 4 one second sleeps in the code - due to mqtt haveing problems if I shoot the messages with no delay.
+The script if very light, it takes 7 seconds as there are 7 one second sleeps in the code - due to mqtt haveing problems if I shoot the messages with no delay.

 Each value measured by the script is send via a separate message for easier craetion of home assistant sensors.